sarahbonnin/CRG_RIntroduction/exercise6.md

 </details>

 Is R complaining again ?
-Check manually the file and try to find out what is wrong.<br>
+Check manually the file and try to find out what is wrong...<br>

+What os the comment.char argument used for ?
 Adjust the comment.char argument and read the file again.

 <details>
 <summary>